FilteredPush/geo_ref_qc/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.14064324.svg)](https://doi.org/10.5281/zenodo.14064324)

 Tools for working with georeferences in forms found in biodiversity data.
 This library provides tools for validating and correcting georeferences in biodiversity data.
-It is designed to support the tests defined in the (draft) [BDQ Core](https://github.com/tdwg/bdq/blob/master/tg2/_review/index.md) standard for biodiversity data quality, and supports data quality assertions framed using the bdqffdq vocabulary.
+It is designed to support the tests defined in the (draft) [BDQ Standard](https://github.com/tdwg/bdq/blob/master/tg2/_review/index.md) for biodiversity data quality, and supports data quality assertions framed using the bdqffdq vocabulary.
 The library is designed to be used in a variety of contexts, including as a standalone library, within a a data quality service, or as part of a a data quality workflow.
 It takes inputs expressed using Darwin Core terms for spatial concepts, but can be used for quality control of spatial data in other contexts.

-## BDQ Core Tests
+## BDQ Standard Tests

-The geo_ref_qc library implements the following BDQ Core tests:
+The geo_ref_qc library implements the following BDQ Standard tests:

 - AMENDMENT_MINDEPTH-MAXDEPTH_FROM_VERBATIM
 - AMENDMENT_COUNTRYCODE_STANDARDIZED